chrisrhymes/bulma-clean-theme/Contact.md

 MediqWise is located in metro Vancouver area, and provides consulting services for medical device clients local and remotely.

-If you would like to discuss your project and how MediqWise can help your medical device company meet your regulatory and quality goals, please contact us directly below:
+If you would like to discuss your project and how MediqWise can help your medical device company meet your regulatory and quality goals, please contact me directly below:

 <a href="mailto:yu-wen@mediqwiserq.com?subject=Consulting%20Inquiry">Email to Yu-Wen (Weny)</a>

-You can also me at <a href="www.linkedin.com/in/yu-wen-wang" target="_blank" class="linkedin-icon">LinkedIn</a>.
+You can also find me at <a href="www.linkedin.com/in/yu-wen-wang" target="_blank" class="linkedin-icon">LinkedIn</a>.